-An appeal is a request for a review of a decision(s) taken by local social care officers about your eligibility to receive funded social care, your assessments, your personal budget or your support plan.
+An appeal is a request for a decision about whether you are eligible to receive funded social care, your assessments, your personal budget or your support plan to be reviewed.
 It is one of a range of options for dealing with concerns or complaints.

 We try to make sure that we always provide a high-quality service and sort problems out straight away wherever possible, but we know that there may be times when you are not satisfied.
-Our appeals process provides a simple way for you to request a review of the decision(s) and to receive a quick response.
+Our appeals process is a simple way for you to ask us to review a decision we have made.